cyang-kth/fmm/example/osm_example/README.md

 ### Run FMM on OpenStreetMap

+Note that although FMM can directly read OSM file as input, the original OSM file is common to contain poor topology information (https://github.com/cyang-kth/fmm/issues/99).
+Therefore, it is recommended to use OSMNX to download a routable shapefile for OSM.
+Check https://github.com/cyang-kth/fmm/tree/master/example/osmnx_example.

 1. Download an OSM file.

 Download from the [Geofabrik](https://download.geofabrik.de/index.html), clip for a smaller region using [osmconvert](https://wiki.openstreetmap.org/wiki/Osmconvert):